goblimey/ntripcaster/README.md

 to include the following line in that configuration file:
 CAS;rtcm-ntrip.org;2101;NtripInfoCaster;BKG;0;DEU;50.12;8.69;http://www.rtcm-ntrip.org/home".

-That line is already in the example source table file.
+That line is already in the example source table file so you can just copy it.

-In this version of the caster
-the manual configuration steps are replaced by an automatic docker build process.
-You just need to set up
-two configuration files called sourcetable.dat and ntripcaster.conf before you run it.
+Apart from that first line,
 sourcetable.dat defines your mountpoints.
-Each mountpoint defines a name for an NTRIP base station.
+You need one for each base station.
 I have one base station.
 It's on the roof of my shed
 in Leatherhead in the UK.
 I call my mountpoint "uk_leatherhead".

-My sourcetable.dat looks like this:
+Each line of sourcetable.dat is a list of fields separate by semicolons.
+Mine looks like this:

 ```
 CAS;rtcm-ntrip.org;2101;NtripInfoCaster;BKG;0;DEU;50.12;8.69;http://www.rtcm-ntrip.org/home
 STR;uk_leatherhead;Leatherhead;RTCM 3.0;;;;;GBR;51.29;-0.32;1;0;sNTRIP;none;N;N;0;;
 ```

+Field 1 of the second line STR says that it's defining a mountpoint.

 Field 2 "uk_leatherhead" is the name of my mountpoint.